alibaba/xquic/docs/API.md

 ```
 Finish request stream on endpoint's direction. if fin is not sent yet, and application has nothing to send anymore, call this function to send a QUIC STREAM frame with only fin.
 This might be useful when Trailer Section attribute is used.

 If there is data in h3 request stream's send buffer, the fin will be attached with the last data block.
-If all the data was sent, xquic will send a QUIC Transport STREAM frame with zero-length data but with fin set.
+If all the data were sent, xquic will send a QUIC Transport STREAM frame with zero-length data and fin set.

 #### xqc_h3_request_recv_headers
 ```